andyfv/MetaII/README.md

 ## Notes

-There is stuff to be done - tests, GUI, features, syntax...
+There is stuff to be done - tests, GUI, features, clean up the syntax...